Thomson42/Arcade-game-clone-Alpha/README.md

 Game controls
 ===============================

-Useing the arrow keeys you're goal is to get the player character to the star.
+Using the arrow keys your goal is to get the player character to the star.
 You have as many times to repeat this as you like.
 Refresh the browser if you want to play again.